The Behavioral Health Administration at the Department of Human Services is required to submit the following to SAMHSA:

 - Planned expenditures

-- Additional updates on the State’s Plan
+- Additional updates to the State’s Plan

 - State Information